 In February 2011, Google released ‘Panda’ to refine search results according to the relative quality of the user experience on different sites.
 This update marked a shift in focus from ‘Page Rank’ to ‘Domain Authority’, which essentially means that one low quality page in your website can have a detrimental effect on even the highest quality pages.
 It won’t do to have ‘search bait’ landing pages nowadays.

 Notably, Panda helped Google stamp out link-farms by reducing their Domain Authority, meaning that any websites with links from those farms now gain little or no SEO benefit from them.
 Conversely, Panda promotes websites that regularly release relevant and unique content that people interact with (i.e. visit, read, bookmark, share etc).

 Earlier this year, the final refined version of Panda was subsumed into the core algorithm.

 In April 2012, Google released ‘Penguin’ to improve search results by penalising websites that employ black-hat tactics.
 They weren’t chasing the middle-man with this one (i.e. the way Panda chased link-farms)… they were coming for YOU!

-Primarily, Penguin penalised keyword stuffing within the content and code and ‘cloaking’ (script-based serving of content to search engines).
-Deliberate plagiarism of content, hidden text and gaining links through blog comment and wiki spam were also major areas of focus.
+Primarily, Penguin penalised keyword stuffing within the content or code, ‘cloaking’ (script-based serving of content to search engines) and low-quality back-link profiles.
+Deliberate plagiarism of content, hidden text and gaining links through blog comment and wiki spam were major areas of focus.